 Duration is valuable when you are looking to buy or sell bonds or bond mutual funds on the market.
 To understand why, it’s important to talk about what a bond’s par value and price are.

 Par value is the face value of a bond.
 If you buy a $1,000 bond, the par value is $1,000 and you will receive $1,000 when the bond reaches maturity.
-Par value does not change during the term of a bond, no matter market interest rates or bond prices.
+Par value does not change during the term of a bond, no matter what market interest rates or bond prices do.

 When people refer to the price of a bond, they are referring to its market value.
 Much like stocks and other securities, the market value of a bond will vary over time and even over the course of a single day.
 Factors that influence bond prices include market conditions as well as general supply and demand.